What’s your initial first reaction to the question, “What is a community college?”

 First of all, it might not even cross your mind that there are similarities — not just vast differences — between a community college, liberal arts college and a university.

-Finally, there’s value in visiting all types of colleges, even if you think you know which type of school is best for you.
+Finally, there’s value in visiting all types of colleges, even if you think your child knows what kind of college he wants to attend.
 Do your due diligence and visit before you commit to a college.
-In the meantime, we’ll give you some solid information about community colleges to guide you.
+In the meantime, I’ll give you some solid information about community colleges to guide you.

 - Pros and cons of a community college

 - How to Apply to a Community College

 - Step 2: Fill out the application.